joshualxndrs/SEM1_FINAL-PROJECT_JoshuaAlexanderSilalahi/README.md

 Total Work-time: 3 Weeks
 <br>
 <br>
 Notes: Pull all the files in order to run the program properly.
 Assets are grouped into neat folders to provide easy access.
-Every project description would be found on the google docs or PDF file.
+Run the file using the main file which is the SpidermanProgs.py Every project description would be found on the google docs or PDF file.